Khanh779/Hecop_Firewall/README.md

 # Hecop_Firewall

 ## Description
 The "Hecop_Firewall" project is designed to provide robust firewall protection for networked environments.
 It features advanced packet filtering, stateful inspection, and easy-to-configure rules to protect against unauthorized access and attacks.
-The project is suitable for small businesses and individual users who need basic network security.

 ## Features
 - Stateful packet inspection and filtering.